devopsmails/devops-tools/10_AWS/11_Lambda/02_lambda_setup.md

 }
   >> save
 ```
-Test >> We can see the expected response & function logs in function results
+Test >> We can see the expected response & function logs in ""function results""